 - In Designer, you can configure your Table Layouts with just a few drag-and-drops and point-and-clicks to set properties.
 Very cool.
 See the Configuring Searches in Nuxeo Studio Modeler & Designer lesson at Nuxeo University to learn more.

 - Constraints can be set for Node/Workflow variables.

-- In the Document Type definition, you can set the the WebUI SVG icon (used in the Creation dialog box).
+- In the Document Type definition, you can set the WebUI SVG icon (used in the Creation dialog box).

 Oh and this one!